Ramsey replaces Bale as Wales captain

-Aaron Ramsey has been appointed Wales captain after Gareth Bale announced his retirement from football in the aftermath of last year's World Cup campaign.

-Former Real Madrid forward Bale retired from professional football at the age of 33 in January, having led Wales into their first World Cup campaign since 1958 in Qatar last year.
+Former Real Madrid forward Bale retired from professional football at the age of 33 in January, having led Wales into its first World Cup campaign since 1958 in Qatar last year.

 Having won a record-breaking 111 caps for his country, Bale will be succeeded by the man joint-seventh in their all-time appearance list – former Arsenal and Juventus midfielder Ramsey.